Last week, we had the pleasure of joining our new sponsor, TIAA Bank in Vail Colorado for the GoPro Mountain Games.

 - The diversity in the band– which you'll hear in their individual performances– is what makes them so awesome together.

 - The power of Chance.
-It was purely chance that I discovered PFC so many years ago.
+It was pure chance that I discovered PFC so many years ago.
 And purely chance that I met Whitney at that conference.
-And purely chance that TIAA Bank discovered us and invited us to share such an incredible weekend with them.
+And purely a chance that TIAA Bank discovered us and invited us to share such an incredible weekend with them.
 And purely chance that PFC would be there in Vail that same weekend.
 I'm grateful for how all those chances came together into one of the most memorable experiences in my life.
 And it's not lost on me that one of the band members' name is “Chance”.
 You'll get to meet Chance in the podcast, hear his incredible talent, and also two takes on his story– about how chance played a role in his own life too.

 - It's also not lost on me that I had this experience at Vail– one of the most visually beautiful places in the world– during the GoPro Mountain Games– some of the most visually spectacular events in the world.
 Yet, with all the beauty there was to see, the most beautiful part of my weekend is what I heard.

-- I'm dedicating this podcast to my 21 month-old son, Max.
+- I'm dedicating this podcast to my 21-month-old son, Max.
 Max LOVES music– and loves PFC.
 I let him watch their YouTube videos all the time.
-He becomes entranced, dances and even shouts “Yay” at the end of the songs.
+He becomes entranced, dances, and even shouts “Yay” at the end of the songs.
 Max also loves to play the drums and guitar.
 And whether or not he ever develops any talent (not a strong gene pool there), I do hope he keeps his love of music.
-And I hope that, thanks to the work of PFC and other organizations like them, he grows up in a more tolerant, just and peaceful world.
+And I hope that thanks to the work of PFC and other organizations like them, he grows up in a more tolerant, just, and peaceful world.